 Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.

-Again in my interview with him, Isser explained that today images are used for communications as much as words, and he strongly feels that images combined with a few sentences and captions may be more comfortable for applicants accustomed to communicating on Instagram, Facebook, etc. So let your visual talents shine.
-You can go deep on one special interest, or let your 6 picks show different facets of you and your experience.
+In my interview with Stern’s Associate Dean of MBA Admissions Isser Gallogly, he explained that today images are used for communications as much as words.
+He strongly feels that images combined with a few sentences and captions may be more comfortable for applicants accustomed to communicating on Instagram, Facebook, etc. So let your visual talents shine.
+You can go deep on one special interest, or let your six picks show different facets of you and your experience.

 You can use word clouds, graphs, infographics, charts, and of course pictures.
-Basically anything 2-dimensional that will go into a PDF for uploading.
+Basically anything two-dimensional that will go into a PDF for uploading can work for Pick Six.

 Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
 This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information.

-Stern provides several suggestions of what you may want to include in this essay.
+Stern provides several suggestions regarding what to include in this essay.
 However, if you have something significant you would like the admissions committee to know and that topic isn’t mentioned above, this question is open enough so that you still should write this optional essay.
 Just don’t duplicate what’s found elsewhere.